 These examples suggest outsourcing is driven by factors exogenous to the firm-changes in technology making outsourcing easier, and availability of lower-cost labor.
 T-Com outsourced when it was technologically feasible to do so.
 Volkswagen outsourced via subsidiaries in East Germany and the use of temporary workers.
 Timing appears to be driven by firms' ability to find a contractor or create a subsidiary.
 There are other factors that could further affect the timing of outsourcing decisions.
 If outsourcing is a profitable management technology, it may take time for that technology to be adopted.
-(Bloom, Eifert, et al., 2013; Bender, Bloom, to outsource, that is functionally identical to a firm paying a fixed cost for a new machine which totally replaces the labor performing the task.
+(Bloom, Eifert, et al., 2013; Bender, Bloom, et al., 2018; Bloom, Brynjolfsson, et al., 2019) Firms may be unable to outsource until they can find and to outsource, that is functionally identical to a firm paying a fixed cost for a new machine which totally replaces the labor performing the task.